petershin/liferay-learn/docs/dxp/latest/en/building-applications/core-frameworks/configuration-framework/completely-custom-configuration.md

 - Core Frameworks
 - Liferay Self-Hosted
 - Liferay PaaS
-- Liferay SaaS
 ---
 # Completely Custom Configuration

 A configuration UI is generated automatically when you [create a configuration interface](./setting-and-accessing-configurations.md#creating-the-configuration-interface).
 But in some cases you want a completely custom UI for your configuration.
 For example, you plan to handle the configuration programmatically instead of using Liferay's Configuration Admin.
 Or maybe you want the flexibility of creating a completely custom UI.
 Here's how to do it.

 ## See the Example Project